Search

 Good Sh*t Coffee – Poblacion, Makati

-For a small cafe such as Good Sh*T Coffee, the place sure is bursting with fun vibes, bubbling with warmth and welcome, and overflowing with pride–LGBTQ+ pride!
+For a small cafe such as Good Sh*t Coffee, the place sure is bursting with fun vibes, bubbling with warmth and welcome, and overflowing with pride–LGBTQ+ pride!

-Good Sh*T Coffee, an ally establishment owned by Paolo Flores, is more than a neighborhood cafe.
+Good Sh*t Coffee, an ally establishment owned by Paolo Flores, is more than a neighborhood cafe.
 Beyond their delicious pastries and perfect brews that make you say, ‘This is good sh*t!’, the place has become a home for a lot of customers as well as employees.

-Photo from Booky | Good Sh*T Coffee
+Photo from Joyce Tseng, Booky | Good Sh*t Coffee

 We had the pleasure of meeting Bobby Ocampo and Kaela Ruiz, employees of Good Sh*t Coffee and proud members of the LGBTQ+ community.
 They told us about the joy of working here–and they mean it!